 For decades, people have been able to operate computers without ever writing a line of code.
 A similar transformation is happening for people who want to build software with the explosion of no-code technology.
-While the no-code movement is new, the industry is taking off and is projected to hit over $43 billion in market cap by 2023.
-But the recent explosion is the result of decades of hard work and development that cannot be ignored.
+The no code movement is a fast-growing framework allowing people with zero or minimal background in software development to build websites, applications, and web apps without coding.
+This movement minimizes the barriers to entry into tech and reduces development times and costs.

 Every piece of technology – no-code platforms included – are built using code.
 The difference is that no-code platforms provide building blocks that every website or application needs, such as pages, data storage and display, individual user profiles, or file upload.
 People can then connect these together into their own application via drag and drop or other types of “human-understood” commands that don’t use code.